-While getting an electric adjustable bed can make life easier for people with mobility problems, the cost can sometimes make the decision to buy a lot harder.
+Getting an electric adjustable bed can make life easier for people with mobility problems.
+However the cost can sometimes make the decision to buy a lot harder.
 However, to make the choice a bit more comfortable, there are tax relief and grants available that can help.
 In Ireland, there are two types of help available for those who wish to purchase an adjustable electric bed – the Mobility Aids Grant Scheme and VAT refunds on aids and appliances used by people with disabilities.

 Mobility Aids Grant Scheme

-Established to address some of the many mobility problems faced by people in their own home, the scheme is mainly for older people.
+Established to address some of the many mobility problems faced by people, the scheme is mainly for older people.
 However, people with disabilities can also apply.
-With up to €6,000 available for those who need it, this grant can help towards the cost of equipment which is necessary to live comfortably such as access ramps, stair-lifts, grab-rails and level access showers.
+With up to €6,000 available, this grant can help towards the cost of equipment which is necessary to live comfortably.
+This can include access ramps, stair-lifts, grab-rails and level access showers.
 Crucially, electric adjustable beds are also covered.

 How to qualify